Gol Gappay/ Pani Puri Recipe - Yummy Traditional Page Not Found - Yummy Traditional

 How to Make Panipuri?

-2. If I talk then I must weigh of ingredients before mixing or cooking so here I did the weight of flour and semolina
+2. If I talk, then I must weigh the ingredients before mixing or cooking, so here I did the weight of flour and semolina

-3. Both have equal measurements you can see in the picture
+3. Both have equal measurements, as you can see in the picture

 4. Sift the flour and semolina